-Press the torch trigger, gas valve opens, HF starts and this ignites the arc.
+Press the torch trigger, gas valve opens and HF starts and this ignites the arc.

 When the arc is established the HF stops and the current goes to the preset value.

 Welding begins and it ends when the spot welding time is up.

 There is no current upslope and downslope in spot welding mode.

-Parameter alarm

-The parameter alarm will be lit when the output current you set (for either MMA or TIG) is out of the recommended range for the electrode or tungsten selected.
-This alarm does not stop the welding process.

-REMOTE CONTROL SOCKET
+TIG REMOTE CONTROL SET-UP PROCEDURE

-Before starting any welding activity please ensure that you have suitable eye protection and protective clothing.
-Always take the necessary steps to protect any persons within the welding

-Remote control socket

-The 5 pin remote control socket located on the front panel is used to connect a TIG torch trigger switch and/or torch mounted current adjustment dial, a foot pedal for TIG or a remote device for stick welding.
+The 5 pin remote control socket located on the front panel is used to connect a TIG torch trigger switch and/or torch mounted current adjustment dial as well as a foot pedal or similar remote device.